afzal-swe/pagination/README.md

 # pagination
-This file only create for pagination with Php
+This file only create for pagination with PHP